nickvirag/node-rpn/README.md

 });
 ```

+### evaluateReturnJson(expression, callback)
-`rpn.evaluateReturnJson(expression, callback)`: Evaluate a string and return a JSON formatted response
+Evaluate a string and return a JSON formatted response.

-Format
+Response format:
 ```
 {
   status: string, // 'OK' or 'ERROR'